-- This includes theoretical courses, laboratory at the premises of the Aviation Academy in Piraeus and laboratory courses at an aircraft maintenance organization at the airport.
+- This includes theoretical courses, practical laboratory courses at the premises of the Aviation Academy in Piraeus and practical laboratory courses at an aircraft maintenance organization at the airport.

-- Note: for AML need 2 years working experience in aircraft maintenance organisation.
+- Note: for AML you need 2 years of working experience in aircraft maintenance organisation.

 MODULE 1.
 MATHEMATICS